-Convalescent plasma donors show enhanced cross-reactive neutralising antibody response to antigenic variants of SARS-CoV-2 following immunisation.
+Convalescent plasma donors show enhanced cross-reactive neutralizing antibody response to antigenic variants of SARS-CoV-2 following immunization.

 Harvala H., Nguyen D., Simmonds P., Lamikanra AA., Tsang HP., Otter A., Maes P., Webster M., Clarkson A., Kaloyirou F., Hopkins V., Laidlaw SM., Carroll M., Mora A., Griffiths A., MacLennan S., Estcourt L., Roberts DJ.